 Before an author visit — live or via Skype –please …

--Make some of my books available to your students.
+-Make some of my books available to your students through your classroom or school library.
 A visit is more meaningful if the students have heard the work of the person giving the presentation.

 -Have students think about questions ahead of time.

 Here’s an article from Dan Gutman on successful author visits.